 When users share content in a social network, they express themselves on a specific topic and at the same time assist in spreading the associated information cascade to their vicinity.
 Despite being initiated locally, this phenomenon may extend to a non-negligible fraction of the population, up to a point where consensus is reached.
 On another level, OSNs are also characterized by the simultaneous spread of a multitude of topics, which may be related in a way that affects user behavior as well.
-However, notably limited attention has been put to the coupling between information diffusion, involving multiple correlated cascades, and opinion formation.
-This brings us to the main motivation of this work, where we argue that considering non-trivial interactions between the topics of the information cascades is necessary for encompassing refined social network activity in real life.
-To this end, this work aims at providing conceptual tools and results that bridge the gap between theoretical and data-driven analysis.
+As several studies show, the joint dynamics of multiple topics and user activity generate socio-semantic coupling --entanglement between information polarization and community formation-- and contribute to echo-chamber or filter-bubble effects \cite{aielloFriendshipPredictionHomophily2012,barberaTweetingLeftRight2015,rothSociosemanticConfigurationOnline2023a}.
+Yet limited attention has been paid to modeling the interplay between cascade diffusion and user-level behavior.
+Real OSNs exhibit also strong heterogeneity in user and topic activity, which creates hierarchical and uneven information pathways \cite{muchnikOriginsPowerlawDegree2013,sadriExploringNetworkProperties2020} that are often overlooked by macroscopic models.
+Finally, recent diffusion models prioritize predictive accuracy over social interpretability, offering limited insight into the mechanisms that the drive observed patterns.
+A review of the related literature can be found in \Sec{sec:rev}.